 Most of my current research projects are conducted as part of the combined efforts of the Program on Nonviolent Action at USIP.
 For more about the program’s work see many of the institute’s publications related to nonviolent action here and our training curriculum Synergizing Nonviolent Action and Peacebuilding here.
-This page provides short summary descriptions of our main research efforts, as well as links to several of my current working papers.
+This page provides short summary descriptions of a few of our main research efforts, as well as links to a selection of my current working papers.

 People Power, Peace Processes, and Democratization